 The simulation lab uses a team of registered nurses that have strong clinical backgrounds as well as expertise in simulation education.
-The simulation faculty are thrilled with the students’ enthusiasm for simulation experiences:
+Peer mentors work with the simulation faculty, together the team provides students with a learning experience excellence.

 The simulation experiences have also benefited our graduates once they are in the workforce.
 A testimonial received attests to this fact:

-The Faculty of Nursing is equipped with one health assessment lab located on the 3rd Floor in the Dr. Murray O'Neil Medical Education Centre, and two skills practice labs located on the 2nd Floor in the Anthony P. Toldo Health Education Centre.
+The Simulation lab for the Faculty of Nursing is located on the 3rd floor in the Dr. Murray O’Neil Medical Education Centre.
+A simulation suite is also located on the second floor of the Anthony P. Told Health Education Centre.

 For more information, please contact: